fscosmetics/fscosmetics/_products/face/concealer.md

     hex: f5a666
     best_seller: ''
 ---
-Foundation stick that flawlessly covers blemishes.
+A cream to powder finish foundation and concealer stick that can give your face a bright uplift and flawlessly cover blemishes.
 It has SPF40+ PA+++ to protect skin against harmful rays from the sun.